-Since $(\theta(t),\varphi(t))$ defines a point on the Bloch sphere, and this trajectory forms a closed path $C$ in the Bloch sphere, during the construction of a geometric quantum gate.
-In particular, for a same $\gamma$, different choices of $\theta(t)$ and $\varphi(t)$ determine different trajectory of the geometric evolution.
-Thus, generally, there has infinite options in implementing a certain geometric gate.
-To further be experimental friendly, i.e., the time-dependence of the amplitude of a pulse is set to change from zero to zero during the gate, generally, $\nu(t) \in \{\theta(t), \varphi(t)\}$ can be set as
+Since $(\theta(t),\varphi(t))$ defines a point on the Bloch sphere, this trajectory forms a closed path $C$ on the Bloch sphere during the construction of a geometric quantum gate.
+In particular, for a given $\gamma$, different choices of $\theta(t)$ and $\varphi(t)$ will determine different trajectories of the geometric evolution.
+Thus, generally, there are infinite options for implementing a certain geometric gate.
+In addition, to be experimentally friendly, i.e., the time dependence of the amplitude of a pulse is set to change from zero to zero during the gate’s implementation, generally, $\nu(t) \in \{\theta(t), \varphi(t)\}$ can be set as

-where $a_n^\nu, b_n^\nu, c_n^\nu$ are the free parameters.
-With the form of $\theta(t)$ and $\varphi(t)$ being set, we can calculate the obtained geometric phase.
-In our construction, typical quantum gates can be obtained with smooth pulses, instead of being divided into segments in conventional single-loop schemes \cite{loop,loop4,loop6}.
+where $a_n^\nu, b_n^\nu$, and $c_n^\nu$ are the free parameters, and $\mathcal{D}^\nu$ is a free function that determines the initial values and shapes of $\theta(t)$ and $\varphi(t)$.
+As shown in Eq (4), the type of geometric quantum gate is determined by the initial values of $\theta(t)$ and $\varphi(t)$.
+Since different quantum gates require different initial values for $\theta(t)$ and $\varphi(t)$, the corresponding free parameter $\mathcal{D}$ also varies.
+With $\theta(t)$ and $\varphi(t)$ being set, we can calculate the obtained geometric phase.
+In our construction, typical quantum gates can be obtained with smooth pulses instead of being divided into segments as in conventional single-loop schemes \cite{loop,loop4,loop6}.
 Furthermore, since only the area of the trajectory influences specific geometric quantum gates, we have the flexibility to alter the geometric shape of the trajectory in different scenarios.
-This eliminates the need for dividing the evolution process into the orange-slice path, as illustrated in Figs. \ref{path}(a) and \ref{path}(b), in the conventional single-loop HGQG scheme, see Appendix A for its detail implementation.
+This eliminates the need to divide the evolution process into orange-slice paths, as illustrated in Figs. \ref{path}(a) and \ref{path}(b), in the conventional single-loop NGQG scheme (see the Appendix for the implementation details).